taeyoung-choi/MLP-Extra-Credit/README.md

 # MLP-Extra-Credit

-A containerized tornado REST API that accepts a query for a GET request like ?user=username and returns "Hello, <username>" as the response.
+A containerized tornado REST API that accepts a query for a GET request like ?user=username and returns "Hello, username" as the response.

 ``` bash
     >> docker build -t mlp_extra .